 Integrating DevOps with Existing Processes

-Making larger changes to your infrastructure may be risky if you have complex legacy systems.
+Containerizing applications makes them easy to deploy.
+However, making larger changes to your infrastructure may be risky if you have complex legacy systems.

 As the success stories of companies such as Ticketmaster and Capital One show, gradually breaking off core pieces of functionality into isolated microservices makes the transition to a DevOps methodology relatively low risk.

-Measuring the Success of Your DevOps Implementation
+Measuring The Success Of Your DevOps Implementation

 Key Metrics and Performance Indicators